Trees

 Kaffir Lily

 Probably pink, although they may also be red flowering.
-5 pots.
+Alas, the January cold spell has taken all of our Kaffirs.

 Red Kaffir Lily

 The red version of Kaffir Lily, a bit more striking than the pink and less common.
-1 pot.
+Alas, the January cold spell has taken all of our Kaffirs.

 Oxalis

 Also known as Shamrock or Wood Sorrel.
 Clover-like plant with pretty pink flowers for shade and moist soil.
 Makes a good ground-cover as long as its roots don’t dry out.
 12-14 inches high with a wide spreading habit where happy. $3.
-Sold out.
+Not available 2024.

 Snow Drops

 Also known as Galanthus.
 These snow-white flowers in winter provide a charming taste of the coming spring.
 Totally rabbit and deer-proof, easy care bulbs for sun to partial shade.
 3-6 inches tall and given to naturalizing where happy. $3.
-5 pots.
+Sold out 2024.

 Yucca

 This plant makes an impression.
 Creamy white flowers grow in a huge stalk above evergreen, sword-like foliage.
 The entire plant grows to 6 ft or more and puts on a striking display in mid to late summer.
 For sun and very well-drained soil.
 Tough.
 Both drought tolerant and deer resistant. $7.
-1 pot left.
+Not available 2024.